ni/nimi-python/docs/nidigital/class.rst

             :param file_path:

                 Absolute file path of the binary .digipat pattern file to load.
-Specify the pattern to burst using the :py:meth:`nidigital.Session.ConfigureStartLabel` method or the **startLabel** parameter of the :py:meth:`nidigital.Session.burst_pattern` method.
+Specify the pattern to burst using :py:attr:`nidigital.Session.start_label` or the start_label parameter of the :py:meth:`nidigital.Session.burst_pattern` method.

-                .. note:: One or more of the referenced methods are not in the Python API for this driver.

             :type file_path: str